acc-trainings/SpringBoot-OpenShift-Training/README.md

 * Check POD of the service - it will have 2 container in same pod
 * Test with istio gateway path

+## Traffic management

+Istio’s traffic routing rules let you easily control the flow of traffic and API calls between services.
+Istio simplifies configuration of service-level properties like circuit breakers, timeouts, and retries, and makes it easy to set up important tasks like A/B testing, canary rollouts, and staged rollouts with percentage-based traffic splits.
+It also provides out-of-box failure recovery features that help make your application more robust against failures of dependent services or the network.

+For this session, we will focus on Load balancing, Network resilience and testing.

+### Load Balancing

+### **`Deploy version 2 of Policy-api`**

+* To observe load balancing, we will deploy policy-api-v2.
+* Look at the config [here](https://raw.githubusercontent.com/acc-trainings/SpringBoot-OpenShift-Training/6.service-mesh/Excercise%20-%202%20-%20Load%20Balancing/policy-api-v2.yaml)

+* Run the following command to deploy policy-api-v2:

+    ```javascript
+        oc apply -n acctrainings-<your first name> -f https://raw.githubusercontent.com/acc-trainings/SpringBoot-OpenShift-Training/6.service-mesh/Excercise%20-%202%20-%20Load%20Balancing/policy-api-v2.yaml
+    ```

+* Start refresing browser to see V1 and V2 of the policy service bringing data alternativly, this is default Round Robin behaviour for load balancing.

+### **`Apply Destination Rule`**

+* Enable Destination Rule to Observe Random and Least Requests load balancing behaviour.
+* Look at the config [here](https://raw.githubusercontent.com/acc-trainings/SpringBoot-OpenShift-Training/6.service-mesh/Excercise%20-%202%20-%20Load%20Balancing/policy-service-destination-rule.yaml)

+* Run the following command to deploy policy-api-v2:

+    ```javascript
+        oc apply -n acctrainings-<your first name> -f https://raw.githubusercontent.com/acc-trainings/SpringBoot-OpenShift-Training/6.service-mesh/Excercise%20-%202%20-%20Load%20Balancing/policy-service-destination-rule.yaml
+    ```

+* Start refresing browser to see V1 and V2 of the policy service bringing data randomly.

+### Network resilience and testing

+### **`Setting Timeouts and retries`**

+* Set timeout and retries setting in Policy-api-virtual-service.
+* Add following lines at the end in Virtual service

+    ```javascript
+        timeout: 5s
+        retries:
+          attempts: 3
+          perTryTimeout: 2s
+    ```

+* Alternativey delete ```policy-api-virtual-service``` and run following command to add new virtual service with timeout and retry configuration

+    ```javascript
+        oc apply -n acctrainings-<your first name> -f https://raw.githubusercontent.com/acc-trainings/SpringBoot-OpenShift-Training/6.service-mesh/Excercise%20-%203%20-%20Network%20resilience%20and%20Fault%20Injection/Policy-service-virtual-service-timeout.yaml
+    ```

+### **`Fault Injection and testing`**

+* Inject delays using Virtual service configuration
+* Delete ```policy-api-virtual-service```
+* Look at fault section in the config [here](https://raw.githubusercontent.com/acc-trainings/SpringBoot-OpenShift-Training/6.service-mesh/Excercise%20-%203%20-%20Network%20resilience%20and%20Fault%20Injection/Policy-service-virtual-service-fault-injection.yaml).
+* Run the following command to apply fault injection configuration:

+    ```javascript
+        oc apply -n acctrainings-<your first name> -f https://raw.githubusercontent.com/acc-trainings/SpringBoot-OpenShift-Training/6.service-mesh/Excercise%20-%203%20-%20Network%20resilience%20and%20Fault%20Injection/Policy-service-virtual-service-fault-injection.yaml
+    ```

+* Start refresing browser to see 7s delay in response.